silentsignal/burp-log4shell/README.md

 perform Log4Shell checks on all insertion points if the scan configuration created as a result is used.

+### The easiest way ###

+Thanks to Hannah at PortSwigger for bringing this to our attention.

+1. When creating a new scan, click `Select from library` on the `Scan configuration` tab
+2. Pick `Audit checks - extensions only` which is built into Burp Suite Pro 2.x
+3. Disable every other extension (if applicable) that have an active scan check registered (such as ActiveScan++, Backslash powered scanning, Burp Bounty, etc.) so that only the Log4Shell scanner runs

 ### The easy way ###

 This is the version that's demonstrated in the above linked video.